august-ronne/IV1201-Architecture-Backend-2021-KTH-Course/README.md

 The application currently implements **Use Case 5.1 (Create Account)**, and **Use Case 5.2 (Login)**.
 To read about these use cases in greater detail, please refer to the application description linked above.

-## Tools Required to Install and Run Application
+## 2. Tools Required to Install and Run Application

 The requirements listed here need to be met before downloading the code and installing the project in your local environment.
 - **[Node.js](https://nodejs.org/en/)**: This front-end is built using Node.js.
 You need to install Node.js to run this application.
 - **[npm](https://www.npmjs.com/)**: The Node Package Manager (npm) is used to build the application and install the frameworks it uses.
 You need to install npm to run this application.

-## Installation and Configuration
+## 3. Installation and Configuration

 1. Clone the repository and run the command `npm install` inside of the `client` directory.
 This will install the necessary dependencies.
 2. Create a file called `.env` in the root directory.
 Instructions on what needs to be in the file can be found in `.env.example`.

-## Run Back-end in Development Environment
+## 4. Run Back-end in Development Environment

 1. In the root directory, run the command `npm run dev` The back-end is now running on https://localhost:N where N is the port number you defined in the `.env` file

-## Run Back-end Tests in Development Environment
+## 5. Run Back-end Tests in Development Environment

 To run tests against the back-end development environment, run the command `npm test` in the `client` directory.
 This command will launch the test runner in interactive watch mode.
 This will run all tests in sequence and output the results in the terminal window that was used run the `npm test` command.

-## Back-end, Integration, and Database Structure
+## 6. Back-end and Database Structure

 The back-end is built using the Express framework combined with a MongoDB Atlas Cloud Database.
 While the general architecture of the back-end will be explained here, the best place to start for anyone without any previous Express or MongoDb experience that wishes to continue developing this project would be to consult the official Express and MongoDB documentation: